COALAIP/specs/README.md

 The `Right` can be seen as the link between a `Manifestation` and its licenses.
-To prevent undetected changes to these linked licenses, the licenses would ideally be stored on an immutable ledger or content-addressed storage layer.
+To prevent undetected changes to these linked licenses—which are usually intended to be read by humans—the licenses would ideally be stored on an immutable ledger or content-addressed storage layer.
 With this in mind, the implementation in IPLD (on IPFS) is favoured:

 ```javascript